Technology is driving the industry faster than you think

 For banking, the predictive powers offered by solutions based on Artificial Intelligence is particularly important.
 Algorithms can significantly improve the work of analysts who have to make decisions regarding credit.
 Calculations that can be made in real time by machines based on AI allow them to predict creditworthiness and better estimate the risk involved.

 The calculations use data based on customer histories and many other demographic and behavioral factors.
-Artificial intelligence builds real-time scoring based on current expenses and other metrics that create better customer profiles that evaluate their ability to repay loads.
+Artificial intelligence builds real-time scoring based on current expenses and other metrics that create better customer profiles that evaluate their ability to repay loans.
 There are also advanced anti-fraud systems that detect anomalies and, for example, block the accounts of persons who suddenly begin to perform operations that are inconsistent with their previous behavior.
 All this allows for better control of financial risk.

 AI in the financial industry can also significantly optimize processes.
 Analysis of customer activities within financial products allows to shorten the average time to solve emerging problems in the availability of services.
 Also, repetitive processes can be simplified due to their ongoing analysis.